dannyglin/CS5001-Project/README.md

 Explanation: The get_tasks() method in the TaskManager class serves the purpose of allowing other parts of the code to retrieve the list of tasks stored within a TaskManager instance without directly accessing the underlying tasks attribute, promoting better code organization and encapsulation.

 ### Major Challenges
-The biggest challenge for me was using tkinter, the interface built in Python.
-It was a new concept built into python that I wanted to learn and have it's function with the python code was tough but relieving once it was finished!
+The biggest challenge for me was using Tkinter, the interface built in Python.
+It was a new concept built into Python that I wanted to learn and having its function with the Python code was tough but relieving once it was finished!

 ## Example Runs and Testing
- Here is a video of me running the gui and testing edge cases!
+ Here is a video of me running the GUI and testing edge cases!
  Link:

 [ https://youtu.be/jtDpeNJxbow](https://www.youtube.com/watch?v=0xa4ZSYFNH4)

 ## Missing Features / What's Next
-Features I would like to add is to make a better looking interface amd probably have a way to save/load all the task when the application ends.
+Features I would like to add is to make a better-looking interface and probably have a way to save/load all the task when the application ends.

 ## Final Reflection
 During this course, I've enjoyed exploring its features and learning new things with excitement.
 It's crucial to have a solid foundation for what's coming next.
 I've gained essential Python skills and I'm thrilled to use them in software engineering.
 I'm really looking forward to diving into Object Oriented Programming, Data Structures, and Algorithms in upcoming classes.
 They'll help me learn and grow even more.